- What is moot court exactly?

 - How is our school performing in moot court competitions?

-In order to answer questions like these, the McGeorge Moot Court Society (MMCS) was chartered in 2010 to help students learn more about Pacific McGeorge’s appellate advocacy program and put themselves in the best position to apply to moot court competition teams in future years.
+In order to answer questions like these, the McGeorge Moot Court Society (MMCS) was chartered in 2010 to help students learn more about McGeorge’s appellate advocacy program and put themselves in the best position to apply to moot court competition teams in future years.

 MMCS has two classes of membership